Azure-Samples/serverless-chat-langchainjs/docs/faq.md

 At its core, RAG involves two main components:

 - **Retriever**: Think "_like a search engine_", finding relevant information from a knowledgebase, usually a vector database.
-In this sample, we're using Azure CosmosDB for MongoDB vCore as our vector database.
+In this sample, we're using Azure AI Search as our vector database.

 - **Generator**: Acts like a writer, taking the prompt and information retrieved to create a response.
 We're using here a Large Language Model (LLM) for this task.